dhall-lang/dhall-lang/standard/binary.md

 though the `0` could have been stored in a single byte as as a compact unsigned integer instead.

-A CBOR list beginning with a string indicates a variable.
-The list should only have two elements, the first of which is a string and the second of which is the variable index, which can be either a compact integer or a bignum:
+A CBOR array beginning with a string indicates a variable.
+The array should only have two elements, the first of which is a string and the second of which is the variable index, which can be either a compact integer or a bignum:

     ────────────────────────────